Bad faith (existentialism): Sartre

 Sartre cites a café waiter, whose movements and conversation are a little too "waiter-esque".
 His voice has an eagerness to please; he carries food rigidly and ostentatiously; "his movement is quick and forward, a little too precise, a little too rapid".
 His exaggerated behavior illustrates that he is play-acting as a waiter, as an object in the world and as an automaton whose essence is to be a waiter.
 That he is obviously acting belies that he is aware that he is not (merely) a waiter, but is rather consciously deceiving himself.

-Another of Sartre's examples involves a young woman on a first date.
+Sartre's second examples involves a young woman on a first date.
 She ignores the obvious sexual implications of her date's compliments to her physical appearance, but accepts them instead as words directed at her as a human consciousness.
 As he takes her hand, she lets it rest indifferently in his, "neither consenting nor resisting – a thing" – refusing either to return the gesture or to rebuke it.
 Thus, she delays the moment when she must choose either to acknowledge his intention and reject or consent to his advances.
 She conveniently considers her hand only a thing in the world and his compliments as unrelated to her body, playing on her dual human reality as a physical being and as a consciousness separate and free from this physicality.

+Thirdly, Sartre notes the (closeted) homosexual who outwardly presents themselves as heteronormative but inwardly acknowledges their desires.
+Fourthly Sartre mentions the homosexual's friend who urges them to come out.
+The friend, while appearing to champion honesty and sincerity is also acting in bad faith as they reduce the homosexual to a thing rather than a whole person.

 Sartre suggests that, by acting in bad faith, the waiter and the woman are denying their own freedom by using their freedom to do so.
 They manifestly know they are free, but are actively choosing not to acknowledge it.
 Bad faith is paradoxical in this regard; when acting in bad faith, a person is actively denying their own freedom, while relying on it to perform the denial.
 However, Leslie Stevenson believes this characterization of the waiter itself as being an example of bad faith is a misrepresentation of Sartre's intentions.